+Sims et al. (2014) completed a systematic review of treatments for lateral epicondylitis.
+They noted that LLLT demonstrates superiority over placebo in some studies and not in others.
+They determined that the evidence is insufficient to draw conclusions that there is one preferred method of non-surgical treatment for this condition.
 Dion et al. (2017) evaluated the effectiveness of passive physical modalities for the management of soft tissue injuries of the elbow.
-Twenty-one were eligible for critical appraisal and (reporting on 8 randomized controlled trials) had a low risk of bias.
+Twenty-one were eligible for critical appraisal and (reporting on eight randomized controlled trials) had a low risk of bias.
 Authors found that adding transcutaneous electrical nerve stimulation to primary care does not improve the outcome of patients with lateral epicondylitis.
-They found inconclusive evidence for the effectiveness of: (1) an elbow brace for managing lateral epicondylitis of variable duration; and (2) shockwave therapy or low-level laser therapy for persistent lateral epicondylitis.
+They found inconclusive evidence for the effectiveness of: (1) an elbow brace for managing lateral epicondylitis.
 Authors conclude that their review found little evidence to inform the use of passive physical modalities for the management of elbow soft tissue injuries.

 A systematic review concluded that low-level laser therapy administered directly to the lateral elbow tendon insertions may offer short-term pain relief and decreased disability, both alone and in conjunction with an exercise program (Bjordal et al., 2008).
-A systematic review of literature on treatments for lateral epicondylitis did not support the use of low-level laser therapy (Trudel et al., 2004).
+A systematic review of literature on treatments for lateral epicondylitis did not support the use of low level laser therapy (Trudel et al., 2004).

-Lian et al. (2018) compared the efficacy and safety of nonsurgical treatment options for enthesopathy of the extensor carpi radialis brevis (eECRB) described in randomized placebo-controlled trials at short-term, midterm, and long-term follow-up and evaluated outcomes in patients receiving placebo.
-Thirty-six randomized placebo-controlled trials, evaluating 11 different treatment modalities, with a total of 2,746 patients were included.
+Lian et al. (2018) compared the efficacy and safety of nonsurgical treatment options for eECRB described in randomized placebo-controlled trials at short-term, midterm, and long-term follow-up and (2) evaluate outcomes in patients receiving placebo.
+Thirty-six randomized placebo-controlled trials, evaluating 11 different treatment modalities, with a total of 2746 patients were included.
 At midterm follow-up, laser therapy and local botulinum toxin injection improved pain.